bloominstituteoftechnology/Lambda-Hello/AlexE.md

 1. Hello World!
 I'm Alex or Alexander, preferably Alex.

-2. Three words to describe me would be tall, reserved, and intriguing.
+2. Three words to describe me would be short, chatty, and boring.

-3. I love thinking of ideas and then bringing them to life through creative means.
+3. I love to party, and meet up with old friends from high school.

 Favourite animal?
-I'm not really sure, I don't think I have one...
-Love my cat though.
+A snake because I am one.

-Another favourite would be listening to good music (any genre) in high quality speakers.
+Another favourite would be listening to really bad music and playing it loudly to annoy my neighbours.

+# THIS IS A SMEAR CAMPAIGN ORCHESTRATED BY THE ILLUMINATI △